Passing 8,000 and looking to the future…what will 2013 bring you?

 That’s why you do it, why you put yourself through the nervous emotional exhaustion of it, not to mention the difficulty of travelling there, finding somewhere to park, finding the store etc - because the payoff is SO sweet.
 Isn’t that what we all want?
 To feel that sensation – pride, accomplishment and sheer joy?
 It doesn’t happen often in life so try to embrace it when it does.

 P.S.
-Make sure you have a bottle of water, you’ll need it.
+Make sure you have a bottle of water with a good screw top, you’ll need it.
 In your nervousness, if you knock it over you’re not going to spoil your precious books.
-Oh…and make sure you have at least three pens, at least one is likely to fail on you! ;)
+Oh…and make sure you have at least three pens, at least one is likely to fail on you! 😉

 Right, so that’s it, at least for now…everything you needed to know about author signing events, but were afraid to ask!
 HUGE good luck guys and I hope to meet you on the circuit! ;D xx